ai-xiaihai/AC215_RadIQ/README.md

 This project aims to develop an application that allows patients to better understand their chest X-ray diagnosis through an interactive web interface.
 By integrating chest X-rays with their associated radiology reports through multi-modal learning, users can highlight any phrases in the report, which would light up the relevant region on the X-ray.

 ### Milestone 6 ###
-In our recent milestone, we achieved significant progress in setting up the deployment process using Ansible.
+In our recent milestone, we achieved significant progress in setting up the deployment process using Ansible and Kubernetes.
 This phase involved navigating several technical challenges.
 Our model, developed with PyTorch, initially faced compatibility issues with Google Cloud Platform (GCP).
 After exploring various solutions, we resolved this by aligning Python and Torch versions with GCP's requirements.

 The complex structure of our model, with its multiple components spread across different folders, presented another challenge during container deployment to GCP.
 We addressed this by reorganizing necessary files within the api-service, ensuring a smoother deployment process.